OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 author: jose
 ---

-In this blogpost, we will introduce the [OSSEM Detection Model](https://github.com/OTRF/OSSEM-DM) project and show you how to use it to create Windows Event **XPath queries**.
+In this blog post, we will introduce the [OSSEM Detection Model](https://github.com/OTRF/OSSEM-DM) project and show you how to use it to create `Windows Event XPath queries`.
 These XPath queries can then be used to improve your data collection strategy.

-# Prerequisites

-We highly recommend reading the following blog post about OSSEM Data Dictionaries (DD): [OSSEM Data Dictionaries: Correlating Security Telemetry](https://blog.openthreatresearch.com/ossem_security_telemetry_correlation).
-That should provide some context about the project.

 # OSSEM Detection Model

-### What is OSSEM?
+## What is OSSEM?

-The Open Source Security Events Metadata (OSSEM) is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
+OSSEM stands for `Open Source Security Events Metadata`, and it is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
 Security events are documented in a `data dictionary (DD)` format, and they can be used as a reference while mapping data sources to data analytics used to validate the detection of adversarial techniques.
 In addition, the project provides a `common data model (CDM)` that can be used for data engineers during data normalization procedures to allow security analysts to query and analyze data across diverse data sources.
 Finally, the project also provides documentation about the structure and relationships identified in specific data sources to facilitate the development of data analytics and adversary behavior representation from a data perspective.
 These relationships are stored under the `detection model (DM)` section of the project.

 ![](assets/images/blog/ossem_correlating_events/2021-06-21_01_ossem_components.png)

-### What are Data Relationships?
+## What are Data Relationships?

 Data relationships are structures that can help us describe and represent actions and behaviors (group of related actions) that can be performed within a network environment.
 The [OSSEM relationships](https://github.com/OTRF/OSSEM-DM/tree/main/relationships) are stored in an easy to consume `yaml` format.
 Here is an example of a relationship that describes the action of a [user requesting access to a file](https://github.com/OTRF/OSSEM-DM/blob/main/relationships/user_requested_access_to_file.yml):